The General Data Protection Regulation (GDPR) initiative has changed the way the world collects consumer data.

 This isn’t an attack on UK businesses by the European market.
 The UK Government is actively driving GDPR development and implementation, and the regulations will be applicable to us, Brexit or no Brexit.

-After GDPR is in place, companies that buy in data will be held responsible for any breaches – even if they stem from suppliers.
+Now that GDPR is in place, companies that buy in data will be held responsible for any breaches – even if they stem from suppliers.
 Similarly, suppliers can be held responsible for how their data is used by others.

 The UK has one of the biggest digital economies in Europe, so it’s important we share a level playing field with neighbours.
 GDPR is vital to creating harmonisation throughout the EU in a digital single market.